 Get a bunch of managers at almost any reasonable level.
 They of course need to be similar in some way.
-And have a reason to work together, a common purpose or goal.

 We need about 7 people.
 A team too large does not work well, and a team too small is ineffective usually.

 Now we need to distinguish ‘leaders’ from ‘managers’.
 Sadly, this really needs to be a long conversation.
 Let us say that these people need to at least have real leadership qualities, including setting a compelling vision for the people they work with, being decisive, and having the ability to inspire.
 In the managing area, they are not ‘command-and-control’ at least, and hopefully well-skilled at being ‘servant leaders’.
 Short version of a long topic.

 Some people think ‘management’ is a bad term.
 I still like Peter Drucker, and I think the word management is abused and needs to be clarified, but can be useful.
 As can similar words, such as manager.
 I agree that when an organization tends to always say ‘management’ and seldom ‘leadership’, it is smell…it causes me concern.

 OK.
 Maybe we have the CEO and 6 key managers (leaders, gurus, coaches, call-them-what-you-will).

 The next thing is to think of them as a Scrum of Scrums.
 If at all possible.
 To me the key idea now is, they are not doing ‘real work’ (as they always say) but rather are reporting back what their ‘home’ team has done.
 (The home team may or may not be a Scrum Team.)
 It is probably OK if one or two of them is reporting into the MST directly.
 That is, they are doing real work themselves.